Who Decides If a Hotel Is Luxury or Not?

-A 24-hour fitness center with at least a range of basic equipment: a Stairmaster, a treadmill, a stationary bike, free weights, and floor mats
+A 24-hour fitness center with at least a range of basic equipment: a Stairmaster, a treadmill, a stationary bike, free weights, and floor mats.

-A pool, if at all possible given the hotel's space
+A pool, if at all possible given the hotel's space.

-Round-the-clock room service
+Round-the-clock room service.

-A social lobby area away from the drafty entrance, with couches, wifi, and bar service
+A social lobby area away from the drafty entrance, with couches, wifi, and bar service.

-Babysitting, petsitting, dog-walking, and personal trainer referrals
+Babysitting, petsitting, dog-walking, and personal trainer referrals.

-• A concierge who knows more than you can get from Google, and who does not push tourist traps onto guests
+A concierge who knows more than you can get from Google, and who does not push tourist traps onto guests.

-How nice it is not to have to do travel's most tedious tasks yourself.
-I mean unpacking and packing.
+A private butler is nice too.
+How sweet it is not to have to do travel's most tedious tasks yourself, like unpacking and packing.
 Butlers do this and more.
-And you'll never again leave behind a sock, scarf, or swimsuit drying in the bathroom.
+And you'll never again leave behind a sock, scarf, orContinue to 9 of 11 below.

 09 of 11